laude-noctis/security-hall/README.md

 ## Description

 This code is created to help people create a randomized password with certain criterias to make the password more secure.
+Website:

 ## Credits

 Source Code: https://github.com/coding-boot-camp/friendly-parakeet (HTML, CSS, and JavaScript lines 63-75)